r3537/game-boilerplate/README.md

 ## 3) Privacy Policy

 NAME, pursuant to Art.
 13 of the Italian Legislative Decree N. 196/2003 - Privacy Code, in its capacity as data controller, informs you that the data concerning you will be used for execution of the contractual relationship that binds you, as well as for the provision of services directly instrumental to this relationship.
 The data will be processed by electronic and paper means, according to strictly instrumental methods to the pursuit of the indicated purpose, as well as indicated in the Italian Legislative Decree N. 679/16 - GDPR.
 The conferment of yours, is necessary for the execution of the contractual relationship with you in place.
 The information concerning you may be used by employees and consultants of NAME designated in charge of processing or by third parties who hold the qualification of external managers for completion of the operations connected to the aforementioned purpose.
 Except as indicated above, and for what follows in the paragraph 4), the communication of your data to third parties may only be carried out for the fulfillment of legal obligations or for accounting purposes, as well as to implement the existing contractual relationship.
 Except for the indications contained in the aforementioned paragraph, your data will not be disclosed or transferred abroad.
-The data controller is NAME, with headquarters in Via dei Boschetti 6, 20122 Milan, Italy.
+The data controller is NAME, with headquarters in ADDRESS.
 The list updated by the managers and the employees is available at NAME and is available for consultation to be made by E-Mail at the address E-MAIL or through any channel indicated in the paragraph 4).
 To have full clarity about the operations we referred to you and to exercise the rights of access, rectification, opposition to the treatment and the other rights referred to in Art.
 7 of the Italian Legislative Decree.
 196/2003 (Consolidated Law - Privacy Code) we can contact the manager for the management of the requests of the interested parties by letter sent by e-mail to the address E-MAIL or as indicated in the paragraph 4).

 ## 4) GDPR

 NAME, pursuant to Italian Legislative Decree 679/2016 - European regulation on personal data protection, in its capacity as processing owner, informs you that the data concerning you will be held by the data controller - NAME - at NAME, with headquarters in ADDRESS.
 The data will be archived in paper and electronic format, for the entire relationship duration and/or unless otherwise indicated by the provisions of existing contractual documentation - including the use of website services.
 In their digital version, their protection will be guaranteed by procedures of cryptography and anonymisation of the identified subjects.
 As well as systems suitable for preventive protection against IT attacks of different nature - such as hacking, cracking, viruses, malwares, various and possibly.
 In case of data breach, official notification will be presented to the competent authorities on the subject, and you will be notified by and no later than 72 hours after verification by the data controller.
 Your data will be indirectly transmitted to third-party subjects who own the tools and technologies available on URL.
 These guarantee the correct platform operations, as well as its usability by the users.
 The list of subjects involved, as well as how to send them the data, are indicated in the paragraph 5).
 NAME, in compliance with the aforementioned regulation and to the Italian Legislative Decree 196/03 - Privacy Code, guarantees your right of access, rectification, and opposition to the data processing, after ownership verification by the applicant through request addressed to the manager of treatment.
 This request must be supported by a valid identity document, to be presented in autonomy through the special services provided by the platform - if allowed - or according to the methods expressed in the paragraph 3).
 In case of data communication by subjects less than years 16, NAME it will oppose the processing and / or archiving of these - in any form - excluding the person responsible for the processing and any related physical and legal person, from any obligation and responsibility in the against the subjects involved, if the transmission of the aforementioned does not take place in the presence of certified consent by part of legal tutor.
 For any other matter on the subject, as well as the points concerning the legislation, we refer you to the full text consultation (https://tinyurl.com/y9z38rnb).

+## 5) Cookies

+This game uses Cookies and / or anonymous identifiers for managing various functions, such as:

+1. Technical identifiers - designed to coordinate functional system
+   - Navigation
+     - Notifications: selective Bulletin Advertising Technical &amp; Legal Issues - Cookies;
+   - Communication
+     - Notifications: notices and technical bulletins for administration and users - about the nature of communication in form subject - through sensitive identification of the responsible subjects;
+2. Third-party platforms - property of external subjects to the game owner
+   - Traffic Data Collection:
+     - Google^!: anonymous collection for analysis and content publishing, for understanding the progress of the Site;

+By using our game, you accept the fact that we can upload this type of cookies to your device.

+For information please consult the European Directive (http://tinyurl.com/qayqqhk).
+Alternatively, we refer you to the internationa guide (http://tinyurl.com/bpreycw) to deepen the technical aspects of the instruments in use.
+Further details on methods of data collection and its use, are contained in the information provided in the paragraph 4).

+<sup>**!**</sup> If you wish to prevent the use of your data for advertising purposes, please download the browser add-on (http://tinyurl.com/lr9zzeb) for the deactivation of the third-party systems involved.
+Or visit the Digital Advertising Alliance game (http://www.aboutads.info/) for specific instructions.

 ## 6) Legal